KSSidhu/CMPT276/README.md

   <li><del>Research possible useful Chip8 tools, currently considering Plugin for Sublime</del>
   <li>Design Visualizer, and <del>Select Chip8 Tool to build, depending on what's completed may also select games</del>
   <li>James and Kirat Implement design of Visualizer
-  <li>Chamodi and Aloshius begin implementation of Chip8 tool
+  <li>Chamodi begins implementation of Chip8 tool
   <li>Test visualizer with available games and software, and run with created Emulator
   <li>Test tool with Sublime and recreate Emulator to test if runs accordingly
 </ol>